Commands

 zz w wipe local state (asks for confirmation)

-zz z [local|remote] unlock the active container
+zz z unlock the local container

 zz c open the configuration TUI (zz-tui)